Bruce M. Stargatt Speaker Program

 Bruce was survived by his wife and lifelong companion, the former Barbara Hirschfeld, by two children, seven grandchildren and three great grandchildren.
 It is through the generosity of Barbara and others in his family that Delaware Bar Foundation has received the funding to initiate the Bruce M. Stargatt Scholar Program.

 Bruce was first honored through the Stargatt Legal Ethics Writing Competition which was held in 2017 and 2018.
 Winners Michelle Streifthau-Levizos and Randall Teti earned a monetary award and publication of their papers in Delaware Lawyer.
 After 2018, the Scholars Program was reimagined to present an ethics speaker at the Joint Inns of Court annual dinner.
-The inaugural Stargatt speaker was scheduled to present at the Joint Inns of Court dinner in April 2020.
+The inaugural Stargatt Speaker was scheduled to present at the Joint Inns of Court dinner in April 2020 that was not held due to stay-at-home orders.
 In March 2022, the Foundation was proud to honor Bruce by sponsoring a speaker at the annual Joint Inns gathering.